Azkron/PayloadManager/README.md

 # Routing
 This webservice can receive the payloads through a POST request on `https://localhost:5001/api/powerAssinger` or `http://localhost:5000/api/powerAssinger`.
 And it also has a socket connection open on `https://localhost:5001/assingments` but for this exercise it only accepts connections comming from `http://localhost:4200` if you need it to accept connections from other urls simply update the line `.WithOrigins("http://localhost:4200")`of Startup.cs.

-For testing I used Postmant for the payload POST(`https://localhost:5001/api/powerAssinger`) and I have develop a simple Angular 9 app, PowerAssingerViewer (https://github.com/Azkron/PowerAssignerViewer) that connects to the socket(`https://localhost:5001/assingments`) and displays the messages in a fancy way.
+For testing I used Postman for the payload POST(`https://localhost:5001/api/powerAssinger`) and I have develop a simple Angular 9 app, PowerAssingerViewer (https://github.com/Azkron/PowerAssignerViewer) that connects to the socket(`https://localhost:5001/assingments`) and displays the messages in a fancy way.
 The repository contains instructions on how to build and run it.

 # Build
 This app was created using Visual Studio 2019.
 If you have problems building make sure your Visual Studio 2019 installation includes `ASP.NET`, `.NET desktop development` and `.NET Core cross platform development`